-3 Please note that this figure offers general guidelines only.
+6 Please note that this figure offers general guidelines only.
 The assignment of a monitoring level does not preclude the use of an appropriate monitoring activity (e.g., Performance Improvement Plans for projects with Standard or Intermediate monitoring levels).

-3.1 Establishing Initial Monitoring Levels
+3.1.
+Establishing Initial Monitoring Levels

-BTOP Program Staff have established monitoring levels for all BTOP grants projects based on the following criteria:
+BTOP Staff have established monitoring levels for all BTOP grants projects based on the following criteria:

 Criteria Description Grant Award and Drawdown Amount The award amount and draw downs of each grant is a factor in the level of monitoring.
 CCI and 700MHz Public Safety grant awards exceeding \$80M, as well as grants exceeding \$10M in the PCC and SBA portfolios, will be subject to higher levels of monitoring.
-Grants Office Reimbursement-Only Designation During and after the award process, the Grants Office identified certain recipients as Reimbursement Only awardees.
+Grants Office Reimbursement-Only Designation During and after the award process, the Grants Office identified certain recipients as Reimbursement-only awardees.
 Grants awarded to such designees will initially be monitored at a higher level.
-Initial Desk Review Findings/Unresolved Issues Initial Desk Reviews evaluate a recipient's knowledge and capability to manage its grant and comply with various requirements, such as subrecipient oversight, grant reporting, and financial management.
-Certain recipients also have unresolved issues that initially require a higher level of scrutiny of the award.
-FPO and Team Lead Judgment The professional judgment of Federal Program Officers and Team Leads, based on grant stand-up activities and their regular interaction with recipients, will also be used to identify and adjust the required level of grant monitoring
+Initial Desk Review Findings/Unresolved Issues Initial Desk Reviews evaluated a recipient's knowledge and capability to manage its grant and comply with various requirements, such as subrecipient oversight, grant reporting, and financial management.
+FY11 Performance BTOP FPOs have been conducting Periodic Desk Reviews of recipient reports throughout FY11.
+Where needed, monitoring levels and other activities have been modified in response to recipient performance.
+FPO and Team Lead Judgment The professional judgment of Federal Program Officers and Team Leads, based on grant stand-up activities and their regular interaction with recipients, will also be used to identify and adjust the required level of grant monitoring.